Jaxonwht/cellsociety/doc/Chat 9_20.md

  when we initialize grid
  we have to initialize cell
  but to initialize cell
- we have to initialze grid.
+ we have to initialze grid. and now I finally see why we need a rule class
+                            either we have a rule class and extend it or we will have many grid classes all my changes will be in haotian branch Also we need a way to calculate x and y for each cell, so they can generate an ImageView for themselves.